 3. Scope and objectives

-3.1 These practice rules setting out a code of professional conduct and client care have been prepared by the Real Estate Agents Authority (the Authority).
+3.1 These practice rules setting out a code of professional conduct and client care have been prepared by the Real Estate Authority (the Authority).
 They constitute the Professional Conduct and Client Care Rules required by section 14 of the Real Estate Agents Act 2008.

 3.2 These practice rules set out the standard of conduct and client care that agents, branch managers, and salespersons (collectively referred to as licensees) are required to meet when carrying out real estate agency work and dealing with clients.